Creamy Low Fat Mushroom Soup easy to make and delicious to eat.

 Place the tin in the middle of the preheated oven and bake the tarts for 10-12 minutes.
 They are baked when they are risen, golden and full of bubbling, melted cheese.

-Remove the tarts immediately and place on to a serving platter, if serving immediately, or on to a cooling rack for serving later.
+Finally, remove the tarts from the tin and place on to a serving platter, if serving immediately, or on to a cooling rack for serving later.

 I served these tarts with a few extra chives snipped over for an extra pop of colour.

 Served warm these Mini Sparkenhoe Red Leicester Tarts are at their best.
-The mild onion flavours pair beautifully with the warm, nutty cheese.
-To make ahead, store in an airtight container for up to three days in the fridge.
+Especially as the mild onion flavours pair beautifully with the warm, nutty cheese.
+Also to make ahead, store in an airtight container for up to three days in the fridge.
 Refresh by popping on to a baking sheet and into a medium, preheated oven for 5 minutes.

 If you have enjoyed this recipe for Mini Sparkenhoe Red Leicester Tarts here are some others you may also like: